-Introduction: This permit requires implementation of the MS4 program under the State and Federal

-NPDES regulations.
-The Permittee is currently operating under the administratively extended MS4 Phase I NPDES Permit ALS000015.
-The Permittee's application is the fourth year MS4 Annual Report and can be found on ADEM's FileNet system called eFile (http://app.adem.alabama.gov/eFile/) under the Permittee's NPDES Permit No. ALS000015.
-This proposed permit is a permit reissuance and requires the Permittee to develop, implement, and enforce a Stormwater Management Program (SWMP) designed to reduce the discharge of pollutants to the maximum extent practicable (MEP) using the minimum control measures to protect water quality and to satisfy the appropriate water quality requirements of the Clean Water Act.
-The Permittee must also develop a storm water management program plan (SWMPP) to describe in detail the measures for implementation and maintenance of the SWMP.
-The minimum control measures include the following: Storm Water Collection System Operations; Public Education and Public Involvement on Storm Water Impacts; Illicit Discharge Detection and Elimination (IDDE); Construction Site Storm Water Runoff Control; Post-Construction Storm Water Management in New Development and Re-Development; Spill Prevention and Response; Pollution Prevention/Good Housekeeping for Municipal Operations; Application of Pesticide, Herbicide, and Fertilizers (PHFs); Oils, Toxics, and Household Hazardous Waste Control; and Industrial Stormwater Runoff.
-The Permittee must submit an Annual Report that includes documentation of the methods used by the Permittee to reduce the discharge of pollutants to waterbodies to the MEP.
+Introduction: This permit requires implementation of the MS4 program under the State and Federal NPDES regulations.
+The Permittee is currently operating under the administratively extended MS4 Phase I NPDES Permit ALS000005.
+The Permittee's application is the fourth year MS4 Annual Report and can be found on ADEM's FileNet system called eFile (http://app.adem.alabama.gov/eFile/) under the Permittee's NPDES Permit No. ALS000005.
+This proposed permit is a permit reissuance and requires the Permittee to develop, implement, and enforce a Storm Water Management Program (SWMP) designed to reduce the discharge of pollutants to the maximum extent practicable using the minimum control measures to protect water quality and to satisfy the appropriate water quality requirements of the Clean Water Act.
+The Permittee must also develop a Storm Water Management Program Plan (SWMPP) to describe in detail the measures for implementation and maintenance of the SWMP.
+The minimum control measures include the following: Structural Controls; Public Education and Public Involvement on Storm Water Impacts; Illicit Discharge Detection and Elimination (IDDE); Construction Site Storm Water Runoff Control; Post-Construction Storm Water Management for New Development and Re-Development; Pollution Prevention/Good Housekeeping.
+The Permittee must submit an annual report that includes documentation of the six (6) minimum control measures used by the Permittee to reduce the discharge of pollutants to waterbodies to the maximum extent practicable.
 The Permittee is required to develop and implement a monitoring plan for streams receiving MS4 discharges in order to provide data to be used to assess the effectiveness and adequacy of BMPs implemented under the SWMPP.
-This would include MS4 discharges to an impaired waterbody, as listed on the State of Alabama's 303(d) list, or MS4 discharges into a waterbody with an Environmental Protection Agency (EPA)-established and/or EPA-approved Total Maximum Daily Load (TMDL).
-This permit requires monitoring of the Cahaba River, Pinchgut Creek, and Dry
+This would include MS4 discharges to an impaired waterbody, as listed on the State of Alabama's 303(d) list, or MS4 discharges into a waterbody with an Environmental Protection Agency (EPA)established and/or EPA-approved Total Maximum Daily Load (TMDL).